-Due to the uncertainty in the domestic fuel burning in future years and the minute contribution of background SO_2 no attempt has been made at predicting concentrations in 2004/5.
-They are assumed to be similar to that modelled in 1999.
+Due to the uncertainty in the domestic fuel burning in future years and the small contribution of background SO_2 no attempt has been made at predicting concentrations in 2004/5.
+They are assumed to be similar to that modelled in 1999, which is a conservative approach.